Soft and chewy purple ube mochi filled with a sweet and creamy ube custard

 - Prepare a shallow bowl with cornstarch

-- Using oiled or gloved hands flatten a portion of mochi between your palms and scoop 1 tablespoon of the ube filling into the centre
+- Using oiled or gloved hands flatten a portion of mochi between your palms and scoop 1 tbsp of the ube filling into the centre

 - Bring the edges of the mochi together to enclose the filling and roll it into a ball